alessiotrof/CybersecProject/README.md

 ## Link to resourxes
 - https://liveunibo-my.sharepoint.com/:f:/g/personal/leonardo_lembo_studio_unibo_it/ErookCjTtW1HnosbtrrKfe0Bz6jtFwA78xGBVwuXfbJY-Q?e=5b6Okm

-## Usage
+# Usage
-- Download the rar file from [link]
+- Download the rar files from the link above.
-- Extract the .rar file.
-You'll find the VirtualBox .ova file and the Docker image .tar file.

 ## For VirtualBox (you MUST have VirtualBox installed on your PC!)
 - Double click on the .ova file